ClickHouse/clickhouse-java/README.md

     -p statement=prepared Query.selectInt8
 ```

 It's time consuming to run all benchmarks against all drivers using different parameters for comparison.
-If you just need some numbers to understand performance, please refer to table below and some more details like CPU and memory usage mentioned at [here](https://github.com/ClickHouse/clickhouse-jdbc/issues/768)(still have plenty of room to improve according to ranking at [here](https://github.com/go-faster/ch-bench)).
+If you just need some numbers to understand performance, please refer to [this](https://github.com/ClickHouse/clickhouse-jdbc/issues/768)(still have plenty of room to improve according to ranking at [here](https://github.com/go-faster/ch-bench)).